Canner/wren-engine/README.md

 ## 🎯 Our Mission

-Wren Engine is open sourced and it is design as a standalone semantic engine, which you can easily implement with any AI agents, you can use it as a general semantic engine for the semantic layer.
+Wren Engine is designed as a standalone semantic engine, which you can easily implement with any AI agents, you can use it as a general semantic engine for the semantic layer.

 <img src="./misc/wren_engine_flow.png">